catseye/shelf/README.md

 *   Make a `shelf_fanin` to complement `shelf_fanout`.
 *   Make a `shelf_populate_from_shelf` (`shelf_replicate`?)
 *   Would a `shelf_pwd_all` be helpful?
 It's in my notes, but I don't know why.
+*   Skip `venv` when linking
+*   Configure list of dirs to skip when linking, in an env var

 ### History

 #### 0.4

-*   Fixed a bug where it was trying to link `.git` directories.
+*   Fixed a bug where it was trying to link `.git` directories and other inappropriate files because a pattern wasn't being correctly applied.

 #### 0.3